verdict-project/verdict/README.rst

 ====================================

 Veeline is a command-line interface for Verdict.
-In the 'veeline' directory, typing below command will start veeline and connect to MySQL database.
+In the 'veeline' directory, typing below command will start veeline and connect to the MySQL database.

 .. code-block:: bash